sourcesimian/mqtt-panel/README.md

 ### Switch
 <!-- include:begin mqtt_panel/web/widget/switch.md -->
-Publish the next payload in the list of values to the topic.
-Update the display with text, icon and color.
+Publish the next payload in the list of values to a topic.
+Update the display with text, icon and color when the payload returns on the subscribed topic.
 ```
     - title: <string>       # Title text
       type: switch          # Widget type